krsnastudy/CoreJava/src/com/study/springboot/JPA/Pagination.md

-Sure Krishna!
-Here's a detailed guide and code snippet on how to implement **JPA pagination** in a Spring Boot project using **Spring Data JPA**.

----

 ## 📘 What is JPA Pagination?

 Pagination allows you to **retrieve a subset of records** from a large dataset using: